Bren2010/draft-keytrans/draft-ietf-keytrans-protocol.md

-When the root and potentially multiple frontier log entries are expired, the user skips to the furthest-right expired frontier log entry without receiving binary ladders from any of its parent log entries.
+When the root and potentially multiple frontier log entries are expired, the user skips to the furthest-right expired frontier log entry without receiving binary ladders from any of its parents.
 Similar to the previous case, the user is provided with a binary ladder from this log entry.
 If the user determines that its search would recurse to the left (further into the expired portion of the tree), it aborts; to the right (into the unexpired portion of the